ajm113/asciibits/README.md

 104 101 108 108 111 44 32 119 111 114 108 100
 ```

-*NOTE:* If you want to change the seperator at any time use `-s` flag.
+*NOTE:* If you want to change the separator at any time use `-s` flag.

 ## How to Install